Protestant Bible: Early Protestant Bibles

 In the English language, the incomplete Tyndale Bible published in 1525, 1534, and 1536, contained the entire New Testament.
 Of the Old Testament, although William Tyndale translated around half of its books, only the Pentateuch and the Book of Jonah were published.
 Viewing the canon as comprising the Old and New Testaments only, Tyndale did not translate any of the Apocrypha.
 However, the first complete Modern English translation of the Bible, the Coverdale Bible of 1535, did include the Apocrypha.
 Like Luther, Miles Coverdale placed the Apocrypha in a separate section after the Old Testament.
-Other early Protestant Bibles such as the Matthew's Bible (1537), Great Bible (1539), Geneva Bible (1560), Bishop's Bible (1568), and the King James Version (1611) included the Old Testament, Apocrypha, and New Testament.
-Although within the same printed bibles, it was usually to be found in a separate section under the heading of Apocrypha and sometimes carrying a statement to the effect that the such books were non-canonical but useful for reading.
+Other early Protestant Bibles such as the Matthew's Bible (1537), Great Bible (1539), Geneva Bible (published by Sir Rowland Hill in 1560), Bishop's Bible (1568), and the King James Version (1611) included the Old Testament, Apocrypha, and New Testament.
+Although within the same printed bibles, the Apocrypha was usually to be found under a separate heading and sometimes carrying a statement to the effect that the such books were non-canonical but useful for reading.

 Protestant translations into Italian were made by Antonio Brucioli in 1530, by Massimo Teofilo in 1552 and by Giovanni Diodati in 1607.
 Diodati was a Calvinist theologian and he was the first translator of the Bible into Italian from Hebrew and Greek sources.
 Diodati's version is the reference version for Italian Protestantism.
 This edition was revised in 1641, 1712, 1744, 1819 and 1821.
 A revised edition in modern Italian, Nuova Diodati, was published in 1991.

 Several translations of Luther's Bible were made into Dutch.
 The first complete Dutch Bible was printed in Antwerp in 1526 by Jacob van Liesvelt.
 However, the translations of Luther's Bible had Lutheran influences in their interpretation.
 At the Calvinistic Synod of Dort in 1618/19, it was therefore deemed necessary to have a new translation accurately based on the original languages.
 The synod requested the States-General of the Netherlands to commission it.
 The result was the Statenvertaling or States Translation which was completed in 1635 and authorized by the States-General in 1637.
 From that year until 1657, a half-million copies were printed.
 It remained authoritative in Dutch Protestant churches well into the 20th century.